Introduction:

 They have a rich nutty flavour, sweet taste, crunchy texture and over and above a relatively long shelf life.
 Soil conditions in some producing regions are ideally suited for dry, clean and spotless Groundnuts in Shell.

 Groundnut is the major oil seed crop in India, and it plays a major role in bridging the vegetable oil deficit in the country.
 Groundnuts in India are available throughout the year due to a two-crop cycle harvested in March and October.
 Ground Nuts are important protein crops in India grown mostly under rain-fed conditions.
-According to Upag, India produced 118.96 lakh tonnes of groundnut in year 2024-2025 (Third Advance Estimate).
+According to Upag, India produced 130.74 lakh tonnes of groundnut in year 2025-26 (Third Advance Estimate).

-Areas of Cultivation: Major growing states are Gujarat, Rajasthan, Madhya Pradesh, Tamil Nadu, Karnataka, Uttar Pradesh, Andhra Pradesh, Maharashtra, West Bengal and Telangana.
+Areas of Cultivation: Major growing states are Gujarat, Rajasthan, Madhya Pradesh, Tamil Nadu, Uttar Pradesh, Andhra Pradesh, Maharashtra, Karnataka, West Bengal and Telangana.
 (Source: Upag)

-| Product | Export Volume FY25 (MT) | Exports FY25 (USD Mil) |
+| Product | Export Volume FY26 (MT) | Exports FY26 (USD Mil) |

-| Ground Nuts | 746,303.19 | 794.97 |
+| Ground Nuts | 6,63,809.68 | 690.93 |

 | Source: DGCIS | ||

-Major Exporting Destinations (2024-2025): Indonesia, Vietnam, Philippines, Malaysia and Thailand.
+Major Exporting Destinations (2025-2026): Indonesia, Vietnam, Malaysia, China and Philippines.
 (Source: DGCIS)

 Groundnut Crop Survey Report: